 The goal is to make customers happy, satisfied, and eager to keep doing business with the company.

 Since you’ve got a good enough idea of CX from here, let’s now understand why having a quality CX strategy is so important.

 Netflix: Should I play this movie for you?

-Our minds: No, No. I’m just looking at it for a sec.
+Your mind: No, No. I’m just looking at it for a second.

 Netflix: Here, I’ll put it on.